 Operation Ready By 3 knows that there are many people who are on the same team for a developing child.
 Along with parents, there are grandparents and other family members/partners, nannies and babysitters and/or daycare providers who aim to ensure that development is on track, or even exceeding expectations!
 When everyone in a baby or toddler's life is armed with Operation Ready By 3's information about development and has brain-boosting goals and activities at the ready, that baby or toddler is more likely to be ready for school by the age of 3.

-No Operation Ready by 3 team working to help babies and toddlers succeed would be complete without other professionals in a child's life.
+No Operation Ready by 3 team working to help babies and toddlers in McLean and Vienna, VA succeed would be complete without other professionals in a child's life.
 Cindi aims to work with other professionals, such as a pediatrician, therapist or home visiting professional, in order to make sure a child 0-36 months of age is healthy and developing as expected for the best start in life.
-Cindi regularly collaborates with other professionals and individuals who serve families and children in the Washington, DC and northern Virginia areas.
+Cindi regularly collaborates with other professionals and individuals who serve families with babies and toddlers in McLean as well as babies and toddlers in Vienna.
+Cindi also visits child care centers in order to work directly with professionals who need continuing education training and hours.